fscelliott/rollouts-test/docs/Setup/manage-environments/index.md

 - how does  'suggest edits'  work with this?
 - how does changes made in the web ui work with this?(I assume this tool would just overwrite whatever changes were made in the web ui) -- update, yup, I think the web UI gives me a merge conflict warning...
-- how does syncing of deleted pages work? and new pages?
+- how does syncing of deleted pages work? and new pages?  test:
+  - I have a superset of docs in the web UI in 1 category, and only sync a subset of them. do the other docs in the web UI get deleted?
+  - I have a superset of docs in Github in 1 category, and only a subset in the web UI. do the docs get added?